onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-07-11-2025.md

 * Flow protocol onsite to set the Q3 OKRs (see Q3 OKRs [here](https://github.com/orgs/onflow/projects/91))
 * Review of [FLIP-330: Schedule Callback](https://github.com/onflow/flips/pull/331).
 * At the ETHGlobal Cannes Hackathon, Flow was the most used L1/L2 chain, two Flow projects won top hackathon prizes, and 54 new products were built.
-* React SDK components library is ready for release
+* React SDK components library is ready for release.
-* FCL and the JS SDK now fully support TypeScript after the next release
+* FCL and the JS SDK now fully support TypeScript after the next release.

 ---